 Pacific Northwest Golf Association and Pacific Northwest Section PGA to Induct Five at Joint Hall of Fame Ceremony

-For the fourth time in Northwest golf history, the Pacific Northwest Golf Association (PNGA) and the Pacific Northwest Section PGA (PNWPGA) will conduct a joint Hall of Fame ceremony to honor inductees from each organization.
-This combined Pacific Northwest Golf Hall of Fame Induction Ceremony will be held at Fircrest (Wash.)
-Golf Club on April 28.
+For the sixth time in Northwest golf history, the Pacific Northwest Golf Association (PNGA) and the Pacific Northwest Section PGA (PNWPGA) will conduct a joint Hall of Fame ceremony to honor inductees from each organization.
+This combined Pacific Northwest Golf Hall of Fame Induction Ceremony will be held at Sahalee Country Club in Sammamish, Wash. on April 23, 2022.

-For information on attending the Hall of Fame Induction Ceremony on April 28, contact the PNGA office at 206-526-1238 or click here for information.
+For information about attending the Hall of Fame Induction Ceremony on April 23, contact Marie Hasegawa at the PNGA office at 206-526-1238 or [email protected], or click here to purchase tickets.

 The two associations began discussions in 2009 about the possibility of unifying their two induction ceremonies, and agreed upon one combined ceremony every two years to honor inductees from both organizations.
 Their respective Halls of Fame recognize those who have distinguished themselves through outstanding playing accomplishments as well as contributions to the game in the region.

 The PNGA and PNWPGA each have their own respective Halls of Fame that already include many of the Northwest’s finest golfers, with the PNGA honoring the amateurs and the PNWPGA honoring the PGA professionals.
-The PNGA established their Hall of Fame in 1978, and it currently has 63 amateur golfers as members.
+The PNGA established their Hall of Fame in 1978, and it currently has 69 amateur golfers as members.
 Click here to view a complete list of inductees and a full list of their accomplishments.
-The PNWPGA established their Hall of Fame in 1981, and it currently has 52 members.
-Visit www.pnwpga.com to view a complete list of inductees and their bios.
+The PNWPGA established their Hall of Fame in 1981, and it currently has 56 members.
+Click here to view a complete list of inductees and their bios.